Washington State Inheritance Laws Explained

 Who Inherits The Rest Of The Estate?

-What remains of the estate, or the entirety if there is no spouse, will be divided equally among the children of the decedent.
-In the case that there are no children, the estate will be allocated to the parents and then the siblings if the parents are not surviving.
+What remains of the estate, or the entirety if there is no spouse, will be divided equally among the decedent’s children.
+If there are no children, the estate will be allocated to the parents and then the siblings if the parents are not surviving.

 Assets not included in intestate succession are: